EigenPro/EigenPro3/README.md

 EigenPro 2.0 can only train models of the form $$f(x)=\sum_{i=1}^n \alpha_i K(x,x_i)$$ where $x_i$ are $n$ training samples.

 ## Algorithm details
-**EigenPro 3.0** solves the optimization problem,
+EigenPro3 solves the optimization problem,
 $$\underset{f\in\mathcal{H}}{\text{argmin}}\quad \sum_{i=1}^n (f(x_i)-y_i)^2 \quad \text{s.t.}\quad f(x)=\sum_{i=1}^p \alpha_i K(x,z_i)\qquad\forall x$$

-**EigenPro 3.0** applies a dual preconditioner, one for the model and one for the data.
+It applies a dual preconditioner, one for the model and one for the data.
 It applies a projected-preconditioned SGD
 $$f^{t+1}=\textrm{proj}_C(f^t - \eta\mathcal{P}(\nabla L(f^t)))$$
 where $\nabla L$ is a Fréchet derivative, $\mathcal{P}$ is a preconditioner, and $\textrm{proj}_C$ is a projection operator onto the model space.